hsmazumdar/WSN_Router/README.md

 <img src="Readme_files/Main.png">

-Figure-1 Simulation of a Wireless Sensor Network (WSN) with interrictive GUI to demonstrate a new Novel Energy Efficient Routing Algorithm.
-Initially populate selected number of nodes, with random plasement on canvas using 'File' menu of by simply pressing (Cnt+d)
+Figure-1 Simulation of a Wireless Sensor Network (WSN) with interactive GUI to demonstrate a new Novel Energy Efficient Routing Algorithm.
+Initially populate selected number of nodes, with random placement on canvas using 'File' menu of by simply pressing (Cnt+d)

 <img src="Readme_files/SrcDstLine.png">

-Figure-2 Simulation of a Wireless Sensor Network (WSN) with interrictive GUI to demonstrate a new Novel Energy Efficient Routing Algorithm.
+Figure-2 Simulation of a Wireless Sensor Network (WSN) with interactive GUI to demonstrate a new Novel Energy Efficient Routing Algorithm.

 ***************************************